oohg/doc/english/How_to_Configure_and_Use.md

 #include "another.rc"
 ```
 * By default, this building process automatically __includes__ ooHG's resource file (see file `OOHG.RC` at folder INCLUDE).
 * If you have more than one OOHG version installed in the same folder, yo must specify which one has to be used.
-For that, use "compile version MYAPP".
-For more details execute "compile" without arguments.
+For that, use `compile version MYAPP`.
+For more details execute `COMPILE.BAT` without arguments.

 ## Alternative procedure to build an app using Harbour:

-1. Use "buildapp" instead of "compile".
+1. Use `BUILDAPP.BAT` instead of `COMPILE.BAT`.

 #### Notes:

-* Harbour's HBMK2 utility will be used to build the app.
+* Harbour's `HBMK2` utility will be used to build the app.
-* All the basic procedure's notes apply.
+* All the notes for the basic procedure apply.
 * With this procedure you can also use a `MYAPP.HBP` file detailing all the sources:
 ```
 #include "MYAPP.PRG"
 #include "MYFUNCS.PRG"
 ```
 * If you have more than one OOHG version installed in the same folder, yo must specify which one has to be used.
-For that, use "buildapp version myApp".
-For more details execute "buildapp" without arguments.
+For that, use `buildapp version myApp`.
+For more details execute `BUILDAPP.BAT` without arguments.

 ## Another alternative procedure to build an app using Harbour:

-1. Add the folder where Harbour binaries are located to the system's PATH.
+1. Add to the system's PATH the folder where Harbour binaries are located.
-2. Add the folder where the C compiler is located to the system's PATH.
+2. Add to the system's PATH the folder where the C compiler is located.
 3. Copy `BUILD_GUI.HBP` (for GUI or mixed mode) or `BUILD_CON.HBP` (for console mode) to your working folder as `myapp.hbp` and configure it.
 4. Open a `CMD` window and execute this command:
 ```